hadious/VUDNet/README.md

      ```

 4. **Additional Setup:**
-   - For the data generation we have used blender, for that, the scripts codes are put in this repo.
+   - For the data generation we have used blender, for that, the scripts codes are put in this repo as well as an example of the blender file.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.